AdityaP16/SEC2022/README.md

    -- Random elimination: When activated, one of the player's OR opponent's pieces CAN be removed from the gameboard at random.

-   -- Temporary shielding: When activated, the player's piece will temporarily be protected from the opponent's attacks.

 5) Power-ups are activated when a player moves their piece over the power-up token, similar to the action performed when killing an opponent.
 Once this power-up is engaged, it will remain in effect until a new power up is activated by another player.